ivansaul/CLI-Video-Compressor/README.md

 - `--quality`, `-q`: Defines the video quality level (0-100).
 Default value: 75.
 - `--overwrite`, `-w`: Overwrites the output file if it already exists.
 - `--delete-original`, `-d`: Deletes the original video after successful compression.
+- `--codec`, `-c`: Specifies the video codec to use for compression(`h264`, `libx265`).
+Default is `h264`.
 - `--verbose`, `-v`: Enables debugging mode for more information during the process.

+> [!IMPORTANT]
+> The H265 (`libx265`) codec offers superior compression quality and produces smaller file sizes compared to `H264`.
+However, encoding with H265 is more time-consuming and requires significantly more processing power.
+If you have a modern GPU and enough time for encoding, H265 is an excellent choice for reducing file sizes without sacrificing quality.

 ## Usage Examples